What kinds of students attend Morningside Academy?

 Many families stay with us for the entire elementary school or middle school years.
 The catch up and build up work often takes from two to three years depending upon the student.

 Tuition for the 2017-18 school year is $23,200.
 You can read more information about tuition here.

 Do you have an after-school activity program?

 Yes.
 Activities are chosen based on student interest.
 Friends of Morningside Academy, the volunteer parent organization, arranges for these classes.
-In the past we have offered coding, art, theater, yoga, leadership skills, sports, music, and hip-hop.
+In the past we have offered coding, art, theater, yoga, leadership skills, sports, music, and sailing.
 Parents pay directly for these activities.